Edward L. Odems - Mississippi's Best Community Newspaper

 Edward L. Odems

-Lorman, MS – Graveside services for Edward L. Odems, 61, who died Tuesday, March 2, 2021 at Hospice Ministries in Ridgeland, MS, will be held Monday, March 8, 2021, at 12:00 p.m. at East Mount Olive Baptist Church Cemetery in Lorman, MS with Pastor Chester Watts officiating.
-Burial will follow under the direction of Spencer Funeral Home.
+LORMAN — Graveside services for Edward L. Odems, 61, who died Tuesday, March 2, 2021 at Hospice Ministries in Ridgeland, were held Monday, March 8, 2021, at 12 p.m. at East Mount Olive Baptist Church Cemetery in Lorman with Pastor Chester Watts officiating.
+Burial followed under the direction of Spencer Funeral Home.

 You Might Like